k2view-academy/K2View-Academy/articles/39_fabric_catalog/04a_builtin_plugins.md

 ### Overview

-The following articles describes the basic built-in plugins introduced by the Fabric's Discovery and Catalog solution:
+The following article describes the basic built-in plugins introduced by the Fabric's Discovery and Catalog solution:

 * [Metadata Logical Reference](04a_builtin_plugins.md#metadata-logical-reference) - to create *refers to* relations between two datasets based on the field name comparison.
 * [Data Regex Classifier](04a_builtin_plugins.md#data-regex-classifier) - to classify the source fields based on their data - field value.